007revad/Synology_HDD_db/README.md

 -f, --force           Force DSM to not check drive compatibility -r, --ram             Disable memory compatibility checking (DSM 7.x only) and set max memory to amount of installed memory -w, --wdda            Disable WD WDDA
--i, --immutable       Enable immutable snapshots on models older than 20-series (DSM 7.2 and newer only)
     --restore         Undo all changes made by the script --autoupdate=AGE  Auto update script (useful when script is scheduled) AGE is how many days old a release must be before auto-updating.
 AGE must be a number: 0 or greater